knormoyle/rp2040_si5351_wspr/README.md

 **Nov 2023** - release an **Ocean Buoy** with the v0.3 tracker [KQ6RS-12](https://aprs.fi/#!call=a%2FKQ6RS-12&timerange=604800&tail=604800) at 420 miles WSW of San Diego California (from a boat), as of Mar 30 2024 **still floating on Pacific Ocean for 144 days**

-#

-Kazuhisa "Kazu."
+prehistory by Kazuhisa "Kazu."
 Terasaki, AG6NS